rayroman199/7dtd-server-setup/README.md

 # 7dtd-server-setup
-Steps on how to set up a 7 Days to Die server
+These repo contains notes and configuration steps on how to set up a 7 Days to Die server

+- Proxmox
+- Ubuntu Server
+- Portainer